-• O0100F, Ventilator or respirator
+O0100F, Invasive Mechanical Ventilator (ventilator or respirator)

-Code any type of electrically or pneumatically powered closed-system mechanical ventilator support devices that ensure adequate ventilation in the resident who is, or who may become, unable to support his or her own respiration in this item.
-Residents receiving closed-system ventilation includes those residents receiving ventilation via an endotracheal tube (e.g., nasally or orally intubated) as well as those residents with a tracheostomy.
-A resident who is being weaned off of a respirator or ventilator in the last 14 days should also be coded here.
+Code any type of electrically or pneumatically powered closed-system mechanical ventilator support device that ensures adequate ventilation in the resident who is or who may become (such as during weaning attempts) unable to support his or her own respiration in this item.
+During invasive mechanical ventilation the resident's breathing is controlled by the ventilator.
+Residents receiving closed-system ventilation include those residents receiving ventilation via an endotracheal tube (e.g., nasally or orally intubated) or tracheostomy.
+A resident who has been weaned off of a respirator or ventilator in the last 14 days, or is currently being weaned off a respirator or ventilator, should also be coded here.
 Do not code this item when the ventilator or respirator is used only as a substitute for BiPAP or CPAP.